Gary Marangi

 Gary Angelo Marangi (born July 29, 1952) is an American former professional football player who was a quarterback for the Buffalo Bills of the National Football League (NFL).
 He played college football for the Boston College Eagles.

+Marangi holds the record for the most pass attempts in a game by a player with a 0.0 passer rating, throwing the ball 30 times in a 13–34 loss to the San Diego Chargers on November 21, 1976.
+Overall, Marangi went 8–30 for 83 yards with no touchdowns and three interceptions.

 Boston College

 Marangi played football at Boston College from 1971 to 1973.
 He completed 235 of 447 passes for 2,739 yards, 23 touchdowns, and 19 interceptions.
 Although Boston College was 20–13 during Marangi's tenure, including a 9–2 sophomore season, the Eagles never made it to a bowl game.

 Buffalo Bills

 Marangi was selected by the Bills in the third round (70th pick overall) of the 1974 NFL draft.
 He was the backup quarterback in 1974, behind Joe Ferguson.
 He appeared in 3 games, completing 9 of 18 passes for 140 yards, 2 touchdowns and 3 interceptions.
 The first pass that Marangi ever threw in the NFL was a touchdown to JD Hill in a game against the Miami Dolphins, in 1974.
 In 1975, he appeared in 5 games, completing 13 of 33 passes for 235 yards, 3 touchdowns and 2 interceptions.
 In 1976, Joe Ferguson was leading all quarterbacks in most statistical categories going into the 7th game against the New England Patriots, Ferguson sustained a back injury and was sidelined for the season.
 Marangi replaced him and finished the season completing only 82 of 232 passes (35.3%) for 998 yards, 7 touchdowns and 16 interceptions.
 His 35.3 completion percentage is the worst all-time completion in a season (minimum 200 attempts).
 Marangi himself spent most of his time in Buffalo battling shoulder injuries, a factor in his consistently poor performance and early retirement.